Knickknackz/P2-WarcraftCodex/README.md

-# Postalforce - Postal Community
+# WarcraftCodex - WarcraftLogs Community Site

 ## Project Description

-YIGCWMT Postal Service is a Salesforce CRM Application and Experience Cloud Portal which allows employees to create and track and customers to track packages on their path through the delivery process.
-Employees can log into the application and depending on their profile and role have access to those data and features required to perform their work.
-Customers can log into the Experience Cloud Portal and track their packages, submit web-to-case forms, and submit missing and insured packages for insurance refunds in order to reduce the strain on employees and improve productivity.
+WarcraftCodex is a Salesforce CRM Application and Experience Cloud Portal which allows customers to create, compare and track the rankings of themselves, guildmates or others.
+Employees can log into the application and depending on their profile and role can modify/add data and respond to support cases.
+Customers can log into the Experience Cloud Portal to manage, update and compare their characters, and submit web-to-case forms to insure that their experience is wortwhile.

 ## Technologies Used